Ziyangll/ArtistAsAnApp/README.md

 - ? follow all social medias

 # How to use

 Install all dependency

-- $npm i
+- $yarn install
   Start the app with
-- yarn start
+- $yarn start